mafloresg/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-1. __Load the data__
+__1. Load the data__

-2. __Process/transform the data (if necessary) into a format suitable for your analysis__
+__2. Process/transform the data (if necessary) into a format suitable for your analysis__

-I loaded the data into a format suitable for the analysis.
+I load the data into a format suitable for the analysis.
 The original file is unzipped and loaded into _activityData_ variable.

 ```r